RussTheAerialist/RussellHay/source/_posts/life/20-year-reunion-update.md

 * Sell our house for a loss
 * Learn to pole dance
 * CA sucks balls, move back to Seattle area
+* Open a studio in Building C
+* Take over management of Building C website, redesign
 * Get married (yay finally legal) in a small ceremony in an old building with great food and lots of drinking and dancing.
 * Tableau IPOs
 * Become a Certified Scrummaster, for whatever that's worth
 * Get MRSA from a small scratch in my arm, worst experience, do not recommend
+* Close down studio in Building C
 * Begin parkour in earnest, continue training to be Dick Grayson